-Since the 1940s, Ridgefield has sought to guide development by introducing zoning regulations.
-In the 1980s, the state passed a law, codified as Section 8-30g of the Connecticut General Statutes, which in effect allowed builders to circumvent the local zoning regulations.
-This incentivized towns like ours to address the issue of affordable housing
+Since the 1940s, Ridgefield has sought to control its growth by introducing zoning regulations.
+In the 1970s, a study conducted by the State of Connecticut determined that certain kinds of zoning regulations created a barrier to housing for people with lower incomes.
+A Blue-Ribbon Commission studied the issue, and in the late 1980s, the state passed a law, codified as Section 8-30g of the Connecticut General Statutes, which in effect allowed builders to circumvent the local zoning regulations of some towns- provided they set aside a certain portion of their units as "affordable" for a specific period of time.
+(See Sec.
+8.1.3 of this report for a fuller discussion of 8-30g.)
+This created pressure on towns like Ridgefield to address the issue of affordable housing proactively.